On tour in The Beatles vans...

 been unable to corroborate this from people present at the time, but the latter

-part of 1963 saw them using a Ford Thames van.
+part of 1962 onward saw them using a Ford Thames van.

 I do recall reading an interview with Shane Fenton (later to